 If you are concerned about confidentiality, you should discuss this early in your exploration of resolution options to gain a clear understanding of the nature of the confidentiality that is available.
 Public records law may require the disclosure of certain written documents, and allegations of serious misconduct (such as theft or illegal discrimination, including sexual harassment) must be reported to the appropriate authority.

 University policy prohibits retaliation against people who bring a complaint or participate in the complaint process.
 An employee who is found to engage in retaliatory conduct is subject to appropriate corrective action, including dismissal.
 All University employees are required to participate, provide information as requested, and otherwise fully cooperate with the complaint process.

 Use of Work Time

 Under APS 46.3, you are entitled to use some work time to resolve a complaint.
 In order to be paid for time away from work, you must first obtain approval from your supervisor.
 In situations where you may not want to notify your supervisor of your concern or complaint, you may be able to arrange a meeting (with an HRC, the Ombud's Office, or UCIRO) using paid leave, or during a time outside your normal work schedule.
 Questions about using paid release time can be directed to Human Resources.

 APS 46.3 requires that all faculty and staff members report to their supervisors or the administrative heads of their organizations any complaints of discrimination they receive, and to otherwise fully cooperate with any follow-up that is necessary.
-In addition, supervisors and administrators must report to the Office of the Ombud for Sexual Harassment any complaints of sexual harassment that they may receive.

 Determining How to Pursue a Complaint